About your Application

 • All payments must be made in Australian dollars.

-• For bank details, please contact us.
+• For access to bank details and the Flywire payment portal, please contact us.

 For more information see Payment Options, Fees and Refunds.

-CIT Educational Agents
+CIT Education Agents

 For more information see Benefits of using a CIT Agent.